Killian Phillips: Early life

-Phillips was born in San Diego on 30 March 2002 and moved to Kilbarrack, Dublin as a child.
-He began his football career as a youth player with Kilbarrack United before moving to Drogheda United.
+Phillips was born in San Diego to Irish parents on 30 March 2002 and moved to Kilbarrack, Dublin as a 5-year-old.
+He began playing football aged 5 with Kilbarrack United, then moved to Corduff at under-13 level, spending 4 seasons there, followed by a stint at St Kevin's Boys before returning to Kilbarrack at 16 after being rejected by Bohemians and Shelbourne at under-17 level, then eventually earning a move to the academy of League of Ireland club Drogheda United where he would play for their under-19 side.

-Career
+Club career

+Drogheda United

+Having been a non-playing substitute in some matches in 2020, Phillips made his debut for Drogheda United in a 1–0 loss at home to Shamrock Rovers on 20 April 2021.
+The first senior goal of Phillips' career came on 8 May 2021, in a 7–0 win away to Waterford at the RSC as the home side fielded their under-19 squad due to a COVID-19 outbreak in the first team.
+On 24 October 2021, he scored the only goal of the game as Drogheda beat Derry City at United Park.
+He made 31 appearances in all competitions during the 2021 season, scoring two goals.

+Crystal Palace

-Having been a non-playing substitute in some matches in 2020, Phillips made his debut for Drogheda in April 2021 and played 31 times during the 2021 season.
-At the end of the season, he had a trial with Crystal Palace and made a permanent move to the Premier League club in January 2022, and spent the rest of the 2021–22 season with the club's under-23 team.
+At the end of the season, Phillips had a trial with Crystal Palace and made a permanent move to the Premier League club in January 2022, and spent the rest of the 2021–22 season with the club's under-23 team.
 In March 2022, he was selected for the Republic of Ireland under-21 squad, but was only involved as a non-playing substitute.
 He was part of the Crystal Palace first-team squad that travelled to Singapore and Australia before the 2022–23 season and started in the friendly games against Liverpool and Manchester United.

 Phillips made his senior debut for Crystal Palace on 23 August 2022, starting the Carabao Cup tie against Oxford United.

+Loan to Shrewsbury Town

 On 29 December 2022, it was announced that Phillips would join Shrewsbury Town on loan until the end of the season, once the transfer window opened on 1 January 2023.
+Despite only featuring for half of the season, Phillips was awarded the Young Player of the Season for his efforts.
+His performances for the Shrews were described as "immense" by the club's manager Steve Cotterill.

+Loan to Wycombe Wanderers

+On 11 August 2023, Phillips signed a new contract with Crystal Palace and on the same day also joined EFL League One club Wycombe Wanderers on a season long loan deal.
+Phillips scored his first league goal for the club in a 2–1 loss against local rivals Reading on 25 November 2023.